theohmproject/ohmcoin/doc/guide-startmany.md

 Create the karmanode.conf file in the same directory as your wallet.dat.

-Copy the karmanode private key and correspondig collateral output transaction that holds the 1K OHMC.
+Copy the karmanode private key and correspondig collateral output transaction that holds the 1K Ohmcoin.

 The karmanode private key may be an existing key from [Option 1](#option1), or a newly generated key from [Option 2](#option2).

 *Please note, the karmanode priviate key is not the same as a wallet private key.
 Never put your wallet private key in the karmanode.conf file.
-That is equivalent to putting your 10,000 OHMC on the remote server and defeats the purpose of a hot/cold setup.*
+That is equivalent to putting your 10,000 Ohmcoin on the remote server and defeats the purpose of a hot/cold setup.*

 ### Get the collateral output